DataDog/integrations-core/openstack/README.md

 }
 ```

-You may need to restart your Keystone, Neutron and Nova API services to ensure that the policy changes take.
+You may need to restart your Keystone, Neutron, and Nova API services to ensure that the policy changes take.

 **Note**: Installing the OpenStack integration could increase the number of VMs that Datadog monitors.
-For more information on how this may affect your billing, visit our Billing FAQ.
+For more information on how this may affect your billing, visit the Billing FAQ.

 #### Agent Configuration